ZaydenGit/CIS11-Final/README.md

 ### Project Objetives
 - Apply core LC-3 concepts such as branching, looping, stack managemnet, subroutines, and input handling in a practical program.
-- Support user input of up to 8 intergers (0-99), stored them in an array, sorts using Bubble Sort, and display sorted output
+- Support user input of up to 8 integers (0-99), stored them in an array, sorts using Bubble Sort, and display sorted output

 ### How To Assemble And Run
 1. Open the LC-3 simulator (LC3Edit.exe)